 KOBE--Emperor Akihito and Empress Michiko joined hundreds of mourners at a moving ceremony here Jan.
 17 to remember victims of the Great Hanshin Earthquake that struck 20 years ago.

 Attendees, numbering 500 or so, included bereaved family members and government officials.
+The event was previously held in 2010.
+It was the imperial couple's first appearance in a decade.
 Survivors of Hanshin quake haunted by memories of lost loved ones 20 years on.
 More than one-third of family members who lost relatives in the Great Hanshin Earthquake continue to suffer from anxiety 20 years later, according to a recent survey.